turtlelovesshoes/ShortestPathNetworkAlgorithmsJava/README.md

 java
 Fall 2013 Santa Clara University
 ====
+The full report for the Simulatio of these algorithims can be seen in the PDF file of this repository.

 There were 6 assignments for this class I refer to in this repository:

 1. A basic Node to implement a list in a later project
 2. A Tree Implementation with those Nodes